The Greatest Flying Stories Ever Told

 The better of the bunch includes snippets from old favorites—almost mandatory reading for pilots or those interested in flying: “The Spirit of St. Louis” by Charles Lindberg; “West With The Night” by Beryl Markham; “Yeager” by Chuck Yeager; and “The Right Stuff” by Tom Wolfe.

 The real gold may be a couple selections from the king of aviation writers, Ernest K. Gann: “Island in the Sky” and “Fate is the Hunter.”
+Both pieces are conspicuous for their sense of realism and adventure.

 A few of Underwood’s picks are forgettable.
-But two pieces from anonymous or relatively unknown writers stand out.
+Yet two pieces from anonymous or relatively unknown writers stand out.
 “An Airman’s Letter To His Mother” by an unknown RAF pilot is particularly poignant—especially after you learn the writer was listed as missing and believed killed shortly after posting the letter.

-Underwood made a curious choice by concluding his anthology with a section about catastrophic crashes.
+Underwood made a curious choice, though, by concluding The Greatest Flying Stories Ever Told with a section focused on catastrophic crashes.
 Two of the three excerpts are stellar, but one is simply macabre voyeurism.
-It shouldn’t have been included in the book—especially as part of the wrap-up.
+It shouldn’t have been included in the book, let alone as part of the collection’s wrap-up.

 Quotes